act-rules/act-rules.github.io/_rules/SVG-image-has-name-7d6734.md

 #### Inapplicable example 2

-The `<svg>` element has visible content rendered by the `<circle>` element but with no explicit role indicating its purpose it is not included in the accessibility tree.
+The `<svg>` element has visible content rendered by the `<circle>` element but with no explicit role or accessible name indicating its purpose it is not included in the accessibility tree.

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="100" height="100">